Supercolony-net/typechain-polkadot/packages/typechain-polkadot/README.md

 ```

 ### data
+Utility file.
 Contains all info about types.
-It's used to parse return values from contracts.
+It's used in runtime to parse return values from contracts.

 ### events
 This namespace is used to subscribe to events from contracts.